 Seniors should learn the warning signs of fraudulent calls.
 Hang up if you feel uncomfortable or get a loved one involved if you’re unsure of the validity of a caller.
 Get caller ID to screen calls from unknown numbers and sign up with the National Do Not Call Registry to prevent telemarketers from calling in the first place.

 The hallway is a critical space because it connects each room in your home, giving you easy access to different rooms.
 Adding railings to hallways helps older adults move around more quickly, and installing detectors can keep family members safe from environmental danger.

-The Centers for Disease Control and Prevention (CDC) reports that 2.8 million adults over age sixty-five are admitted to the hospital for fall-related injuries every year.6 Once a senior falls, they’re more likely to do it again, so install rails in hallways to avoid broken bones or worse.
+The Centers for Disease Control and Prevention (CDC) reports that 2.8 million adults over age sixty-five are admitted to the hospital for fall-related injuries every year.6 Once a senior falls, they’re more likely to do it again, so install rails in hallways to prevent falls and avoid broken bones or worse.

 Carbon Monoxide Detectors

 Carbon monoxide detectors save lives.
 Install one on every floor in your home—including the basement and garage.
 If you need help finding the best carbon monoxide detectors, read our guide.